AaltoSciComp/scicomp-docs/aalto/zulip.rst

 * What many of us do is to first look at "Recent topics" after we come back after a break, see anything important, then scroll to the bottom of "All topics" to monitor new things.
-If we see something we missed, we narrow to that topic to catch up.
+If we see something we missed, we click on the topic to narrow to it and catch up.

 Topics are grouped into **streams** (called this because it is completely reasonable to follow everything at once via "All topics").